I hope you’ll agree with me when I say:

 This is not the kind of GPS that will provide you with directions though, for that you will need a separate device or use your smartphone.

 However, in our testing not all of them are reliable and should be used as an additional safety measure rather than a tool.
 Some of the Dash cams are able to provide forward collision warnings, Lane departure warnings and help you avoid speeding tickets by informing you about oncoming speed traps.
 As the features rely on the camera footage, they are not as quick or reliable as features found in modern smart cars.

 They are great to have but we recommend that you don’t really rely on them for safety.

 Parting Note – Wrapping it up

-This concludes the list of our best dash cams 2018.
+This concludes the list of our best car dash cameras.
 We certainly hope that these cameras will make your driving experience better and more secure.
 Hopefully, in a perfect world, you won’t ever need to use footage captured by the dash camera in your car unless it is a very beautiful sunset.

 But we all know that accidents do tend to happen and it is always better to be prepared.

 What are your thoughts on Dash cameras?
 Did you ever have to use footage from one?